AgustinCB/study/os/ostep/chap30/solutions.md

 10. Now examine main-two-cvs-if.c.
 Can you cause a problem to happen in this code?
 Again consider the case where there is only one consumer, and then the case where there is more than one.

 With only one consumer, no.

+11. Finally, examine main-two-cvs-while-extra-unlock.c.
+What problem arises when you release the lock before doing a put or a get?
+Can you reliably cause such a problem to happen, given the sleep strings?
+What bad thing can happen?